rubrikinc/testwell/README.md

  - Naming is important, and good names should be used.
  - We must use type-checking when possible even though testing is a runtime failure.
- - We must have consistent order of parameters. `*testing.T` first, expected value second.
-Value to test in third... etc.
+ - We must have consistent order of parameters. `*testing.T` first, left value, right value, etc...
  - We must print out easy to read test failure message.
 Nobody has time to waste deciphering them.